-For the year ended 31st December 2019, the Company has adopted the Model Code as set out in Appendix 10 to the Listing Rules.
-The Company has made specific enquiry of all directors regarding any non-compliance with the Model Code during the year ended 31st December 2019 under review and they all confirmed that they have fully complied with the required standard set out in the Model Code.
+For the year ended 31st December 2020, the Company has adopted the Model Code as set out in Appendix 10 to the Listing Rules.
+The Company has made specific enquiry of all directors regarding any non-compliance with the Model Code during the year ended 31st December 2020 and they all confirmed that they have fully complied with the required standard set out in the Model Code.